mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 **The point of Turbo streams** is to allow page updates in fragments.
 For example, if you have a page with a list of beers, you can append or remove just a single beer from the list in response to a change, instead of having to do a full page reload.

 In modern web applications this kind of behavior is usually achieved by using a server-side REST API or GraphQL API that provides the needed information in JSON format.
-Then frontend side, using frameworks such as React queries for the information, receives the JSON and uses that to render the needed HTML and updates the DOM accordingly.
+Then frontend side queries for the information, receives the JSON and uses that to render the needed HTML and updates the DOM accordingly.

 Turbo intends to do this more simply, by streaming ready-made HTML to the browser and handling the required actions under the hood.